Insider advice on how to succeed at CGI assessment centres and interviews

 Don’t forget: the assessment centre is also the best time for you to learn more about what CGI will be like as an employer.
 There will be times when you are able to talk and ask questions to graduates and professionals at CGI.
 Maria says, ‘we actually encourage people to come with any questions that they do have, so they can come away from the assessment centre knowing definitely whether CGI’s the place they’d like to work.’

 The written exercise at CGI takes the form of a report and the brief will be given on the day.
 ‘There’s nothing that they need to, or can even, prepare in advance of the day.
 Candidates just need to respond to the brief within the time restrictions,’ says Maria.
 This exercise allows recruiters to assess whether you have the writing skills to produce formal reports and other essential forms of business communication, as well as whether you’ve understood the brief correctly.
 Maria adds, ‘people can get nervous about the written exercise, so it’s important to realise that it’s not there to catch you out.’

 Here are a couple of tips for succeeding at CGI’s written exercise:

 - Ensure that each sentence and each paragraph flows on from the previous one in a logical manner

 - Be concise

-- Elements such as heading, graphs and diagrams can help to add clarity
+- Elements such as headings, graphs and diagrams can help to add clarity.

 Expect to be assessed on elements such as: